JsWorld

 3.2 JSON

-For highly interactive web applications (also known as AJAX or Web 2.0) you may look at the locale data files in the locales/json/ directory.
-They are in the form of JSON, making them suitable for dynamic loading via XMLHTTPRequest.
+For interactive (Ajax) web applications use the locale definitions in the locales/json/ directory.
+They are JSON-encoded, making them suitable for dynamic loading with XMLHTTPRequest.

 <!-- Include the JsWorld formatting classes -->